flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vnav.md

 ‐ loss of vertical flight path in DES mode
 ‐ TCAS mode disengagement.

-To immediate level off the aircraft the flight crew can push the FCU V/S-FPA knob or set the V/S-FPA to 0.
+To immediately level off the aircraft the flight crew can push the FCU V/S-FPA knob or set the V/S-FPA to 0.

 Note: If AP is engaged while a V/S is selected with only FD ON, the V/S will synchronise on the current aircraft V/S.